17 Insider tips for visiting Prague on budget (2026) by a local

 The cheapest month to visit Prague is completely off-season, which is really just the last 3 weeks in January when the Christmas rush has finished and many tourist attractions, restaurants and some hotels are taking a little break.

-While January might be the cheapest month to stay in Prague, I’m really not sure that I’d recommend it as your first visit to Prague if you are on a budget.
-It’s dark, cold and gloomy with very little sun.
+While the idea of visiting Prague in January might be appealing because it it the cheapest month to stay in Prague, I’m really not sure that I’d recommend it as your first visit to Prague if you are on a budget.
+The weather in January is dark, cold and gloomy with very little sun.
 It might not snow, but it might rain and none of that is a good starting point for a good holiday.

 If you are concerned about your budget, I’d suggest booking accommodation that’s slightly away from the centre and coming during the nicer months (still a little off the main tourist time, so that you can save on travel costs to Prague) – during the spring (March-May) or early autumn – September or October.

-This budget is absolutely the bare minimum and you’ll need more if you want to enjoy eating out more, having a few drinks and seeing more attractions in one day.
+This budget is absolutely the bare minimum and you’ll need a higher budget if you want to enjoy eating out more, having a few drinks and seeing more attractions in one day.
+Most attractions tickets are around 200 – 350 CZK and even one cocktail can easily set you back 150 – 250 CZK depending on where you go.

-I’d suggest adding another 300 CZK ($13) for drinks, desserts, snacks, toilet breaks (toilets in Prague are payable), souvenirs and any unexpected expenses.
-So this would bring my suggested budget for your Prague travel to $63 per day.
+I’d suggest adding another 300 CZK ($14) for drinks, desserts, snacks, toilet breaks (toilets in Prague are payable), souvenirs and any unexpected expenses.
+So this would bring my suggested budget for your Prague travel to 1850 CZK ($87) per day.

 If you are already in Europe and want to travel to Prague from another city, international buses are much cheaper than trains.
 Regio Jet or Flix Bus are Czech bus companies that have routes all around Europe and are very budget-friendly.